ETS: Emerging Technologies Section

 - Fact or Fiction: What Virtual Reference Training Works and What Holds Promise

-Is your library currently training staff on virtual reference services?
-Are you looking for ideas on how to approach training or make your training efficient?
+How does your library manage training and quality control for virtual reference?
+To find out what others are up to, join us for “Fact or Fiction: What Virtual Reference Training Works and What Holds Promise”.
 This program allows the librarian to learn about current training programs, the ideal methods of assessment, and identify best training practices.
 As a topic that will interest all types of libraries, librarians are encouraged to share their experiences and acquire helpful tips from others.
-Sponsored by the Virtual Reference Discussion Group, ETS/RSS Virtual Reference Services, & Virtual Reference Companion Subcommittee.
+Speakers include Jessica Cerny, Librarian, Eastern Florida State College; Rachel Minkin, Reference Librarian, Michigan State University Libraries; Lauren McKeen, Librarian, Northwestern University; Amy Wainwright, Librarian, John Carroll University; Laura Friesen, Librarian, University of Michigan – Flint; and Melissa Del Castillo, Virtual Learning & Outreach Librarian, Florida International University.
+ETS/RSS Virtual Reference Services, & Virtual Reference Companion Subcommittee.

 WHEN: Sunday, June 26 from 4:30 PM - 5:30 PM